-- Informal or simple project actions need to be described (e.g., taking photos to document site conditions) in addition to complex or defined methods. - Non-certified labs are still labs. - Remove instructional text from QAPP template. - Revise boilerplate text that is not relevant to your project. - If a section or subsection is not applicable to your project, explain why.
+- Informal or simple project actions need to be described (e.g., taking photos to document site conditions) in addition to complex or defined methods. - Non-certified labs are still labs.
+Describe non-certified labs according to lab QAPP instructions - Remove instructional text from QAPP template. - Revise boilerplate or example text that is not relevant to your project. - If a section or subsection is not applicable to your project, explain why.
 2-3 short sentences.